HomeAutomationRoboticsRobotic Prosthetics Market

 • Individual users: Primary adopters seeking personal mobility and daily living support.

-• Rehabilitation centers: Use robotic prosthetics for patient training and motor learning, often with AI assistance.
+• Rehabilitation centres: Use robotic prosthetics for patient training and motor learning, often with AI assistance.

 • Hospitals: Integrate prosthetics into surgical and post-operative care programs.